 For additional information or assistance, please contact your local GMS or People Services professional or one of the following professionals with KPMG LLP (U.K.):

 The information contained in this newsletter was submitted by the KPMG International member firm in the United Kingdom.
-The information contained herein is of a general nature and based on authorities that are subject to change.
-Applicability of the information to specific situations should be determined through consultation with your tax adviser.

 © 2016 KPMG LLP, a UK limited liability partnership, and a member firm of the KPMG network of independent member firms affiliated with KPMG International Cooperative, a Swiss entity.
 All rights reserved.